FIRST-Tech-Challenge/FtcRobotController/blacksmith-docs/docs/util/kt/better-hwmap-get.md

 This is because this trick is done by overriding the `invoke` operator, which is a special operator in Kotlin.
 :::

-<ParamsList params={[
-  {
-    name: 'T',
-    type: 'Generic Type',
-    desc: 'The type of the component you want to get', },
-  {
-    name: 'name',
-    type: 'String',
-    desc: 'The name of the component you want to get', },
-]}/>